Indiana vs. Kent State: Odds, spread, over/under - NCAA Tournament First Round

 Indiana vs. Kent State: Odds, spread, over/under and other Vegas lines - NCAA Tournament First Round

-An opening-round NCAA Tournament matchup will see the No. 4-seed Indiana Hoosiers (22-11) play against the No. 13 seed Kent State Golden Flashes (28-6) on Friday at MVP Arena.
-The contest begins at 9:55 PM, on TBS.
+The No. 4 seed Indiana Hoosiers (22-11) and the No. 13 seed Kent State Golden Flashes (28-6) will meet on Friday at 9:55 PM in the opening round of the NCAA Tournament.
+The matchup airs on TBS.

-In this article, you will take a look at odds and spreads for the Indiana vs. Kent State matchup across multiple sportsbooks.
+You will take a look at odds, spreads, over/unders and more across multiple sportsbooks for the Indiana vs. Kent State matchup in this article.

 Indiana vs. Kent State Game Info